Maedeh-Ghazanfari/ml-from-scratch/Logistic Regression/README.md

   - Gradient descent (parameter updates)
 - Training loop with weight and bias updates
 - Loss visualization over training epochs
-- Evaluation with classification report and confusion matrix
+- Evaluation with a classification report and a confusion matrix

-## 📊 Evaluation Metrics
+##  Evaluation Metrics

 Model performance is evaluated using:
 - **Accuracy**